dankhalev/deeco-playground/README.md

 ## License

-Our work is licensed under the [Apache 2 License](http://www.apache.org/licenses/LICENSE-2.0.html), meaning youcan use it free of charge, without strings attached in commercial and non-commercial projects.
+Our work is licensed under the [Apache 2 License](http://www.apache.org/licenses/LICENSE-2.0.html), meaning that you can use it free of charge, without strings attached in commercial and non-commercial projects.